jgurr4/medical-dissector/readme.md

 * Mariadb for relational database.
 * rxjava3 to run as many things reactively as possible.
 * email client and OAuth2 to send emails for login reset.

+### Setup
+First, run the setup.sql script in mariadb container by either copying the contents to mysql client, or by linking file to the location of scripts folder for container.